mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

 ## Status

-Proposed
+Declined

 ## Context
-Our customers should be able to buy some meals online and choose a proper fridge or kiosk, where they will grab meals.
-Also our customers should be able to buy meals directly in fridges and kiosks.<br>
+Our customers should be able to buy meals online and chose a desired point of sale (POS), where they can get their meals.
+Additionally, our customers should be able to buy meals directly from fridges and kiosks.<br>
-There should be an approach to support both ways of selling.

 ## Decision Drivers
 1. Fridges and kiosks use our software and we control whole selling chain there.